Growth & Care

 Hedges/Screening, General Garden Use

-Golden Privet has attractive gold foliage throughout the season.
+Golden Privet has attractive gold deciduous foliage on a plant with an upright spreading habit of growth.
 The glossy pointy leaves are highly ornamental but do not develop any appreciable fall color.
 It has panicles of lightly-scented white flowers hanging below the branches from late spring to early summer.
-The fruit is not ornamentally significant.